EXCLUSIVE-Italy seeks to extend 'GACS' bad loan scheme by 12 months - sources

 One of the sources said Rome planned to engage in talks with European Union competition authorities in January to renew the scheme, which would otherwise expire in May.

 Italy introduced the 'GACS' state guarantee in 2016 to help banks deal with unpaid debt left behind by a deep economic slump.
-It renewed it in May 2019 for a further two years, which could extend to three years with clearance from the EU Commission.
+It renewed it in May 2019 for a further two years, which could extend to three years with clearance from the European Commission, the EU's executive.

 Under the GACS scheme, banks can buy a guarantee from the Treasury to wrap the least risky notes when repackaging bad loans as securities to sell them.